The Computational Limits of Deep Learning: Acknowledgments

 The authors would like to acknowledge funding from the MIT Initiative on the Digital Economy and the Korean Government.
 This research was partially supported by Basic Science Research Program through the National Research Foundation of Korea(NRF) funded by the Ministry of Science, ICT \& Future Planning(2017R1C1B1010094).
+This research was sponsored in part by the United States Air Force Research Laboratory and was accomplished under Cooperative Agreement Number FA8750-19-2-1000.
+The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the United States Air Force or the U.S. Government.
+The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.